What are the Status of Australian Fish Stock Reports

 History of the reports

-The Status of Australian fish stocks reports 2020 builds on the previous four editions in 2018, 2016, 2014 and 2012 reports, with minor alterations occurring during this time to the national stock status classification framework and species chapters.
+The Status of Australian Fish Stocks Reports (SAFS) 2024 builds on the previous five editions of the reports produced since 2012, with minor alterations occurring during this time to the national stock status classification framework and the content of species chapters.

-The 2020 edition sees the addition of 25 new species, which were nominated by the FRDC and Jurisdictions—states and the Northern Territory.
+The 6th edition sees the addition of seven new species, which were nominated by FRDC and Jurisdictions—states and the Northern Territory.

 A data driven website